-Consider using different color pens or pencils to record important information on specific subjects.
-For example, record results in black, jetting changes in red, suspension/chassis settings in blue, and gearing selections in green.
-Color codes will help you identify the information you want with a glance.
+Consider using different colour pens or pencils to record important information on specific subjects.
+For example, record results in black, suspension/chassis settings in blue, and gearing selections in green.
+Colour codes will help you identify the information you want with a glance.